ACCIDENTS INVOLVING GOVERNMENT VEHICLES

 Government Lawsuit

-In regular car accident cases, you have two years to prepare and file a lawsuit.
+You have two years to prepare and file a lawsuit in regular car accident cases.
 However, under the Oregon Tort Claims Act, you only have 180 days to file a claim after the injury.
-If you have been incapacitated by your injury, you only get an extra 90 days.
+If you have been hindered by your injury, you only get an extra 90 days.
 In cases of wrongful death, the time limit is lengthened, but only to one year.

 In addition to stricter time limits, there are also strict limits on how much you can recover from the Oregon government.
 If you are the only injured person, you may seek up to $2,073,600 (as of 2016) and multiple people involved in the same crash may only seek $4,147,100 together.